 You should be comfortable with LangGraph's core concepts - StateGraph, nodes, edges, and conditional routing.
 This guide does not re-explain those basics.
 It goes directly to the decisions specific to codebase analysis: why module chunking matters, how to design state that survives a human interrupt, and how to wire a refinement loop without hitting a chain's architectural limits.

-This guide implements the 3-pass architecture methodology — a structured approach to reading an unfamiliar codebase covered in the companion guide "From Unknown Codebase to Architecture Document."
+This guide implements the 3-pass architecture methodology - a structured approach to reading an unfamiliar codebase covered in the companion guide "From Unknown Codebase to Architecture Document: A Complete Practitioner's Guide."
 If terms like "compression rules," "validation gates," or "the 12-section output template" are unfamiliar, reading that guide first will give you the context this one assumes.

 The 12-node pipeline at a glance